-If you are planning to carry out major excavations, filling, or earthworks on your property, you are likely to need a resource consent.
+If you are planning to carry out excavation or filling on your property you may need a resource consent.

 Activities carried out on land that is contaminated, or potentially contaminated, must comply with the requirements of the National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (NES), unless a resource consent is obtained.